tehreemAsif63/Intelligent-transportation/README.md

 ## Name

-Intelligent Transportation
+- ### Intelligent Transportation

 ## Description
-In contemporary society, with the increasing number of cars on the road, the demand for transportation intelligence is also on the rise.
+- In contemporary society, with the increasing number of cars on the road, the demand for transportation intelligence is also on the rise.
 Intelligent transportation is designed to leverage technology and algorithms to improve traffic operation efficiency, reduce congestion and improve traffic safety.
-The project includes two parts: Adaptive Traffic Light System(ATLS) and Advanced Driving Assistance System(ADAS).
-The aim of ATLS is to implement adaptive traffic light adjustment that senses traffic congestion and gives priority to vehicles in the direction of congestion.
+- Intelligent transportation systems include three parts: Adaptive Traffic Light System(ATLS), Advanced Driving Assistance System(ADAS), and intelligent transportation application.
+- The ATLS is to implement adaptive traffic light adjustment that senses traffic congestion and gives priority to vehicles in the direction of congestion.
 This can enhance the efficiency of road traffic and reduce congestion.
-With regards to ADAS, distance sensing technology, by detecting surrounding vehicles or objects, can be implemented to help drivers better assess their surroundings.
+- With regards to ADAS, distance sensing technology, by detecting surrounding vehicles or objects, can be implemented to help drivers better assess their surroundings.
 Ideally, early warning systems can be put in place to alert drivers of potential collisions during the driving process, thereby reducing the incidence of traffic accidents and improving driving safety.
+- The intelligent transportation app is an application developed based on the Android platform.
+Users can view the remaining time of the current traffic light, distance sensing information, and real-time alarm information of the car through the APP.
+Traffic administrator users can use the app to control the current traffic lights.
 ## Badges
 - /appveyor/tests/:user/:repo
 - /appveyor/tests/:user/:repo/:branch